mlbombardier/seismology/README.md

 # seismology

-This repository includes a MATLAB script and the four figures that are produced from it.
+This repository includes a MATLAB script and the four figures that are produced from it in two formats.
+The .tif files are supposedly too large to view in GitHub but the PDF of the image can be viewd just fine. .tif files can be downloaded for larger viewing.

 Data: the full raw, unfiltered data